synchromite/GTNH-Helper/README.md

 Profile data is kept separate so your progress survives content DB updates.

 ## In progress
+- UI Re-write - Moving from Tkinter to PyQt
 - Planner Polishing - 2026.01.07

 ## Planned